 Cow adventure #2

-Amber and Anna set everything up to do another successful cow - dogs introduction, and then bailed.
+Amber and Anna set everything up to do another successful cow-dogs introduction, and then bailed.
 Good decision!
-When they got the animals in place the cow was grumpy and frisky.
+When they got the animals in place, the cow was grumpy and frisky.
 The dogs were keyed up on this windy day.
-Amber didn't like how all this felt so she shifted to Plan B, which is to to another introduction when things feel right.
+Amber didn't like how all this felt, so she shifted to Plan B, which is to do another introduction when things feel right.

 Such a wise decision on her part.
 I love how patient Amber is and how committed to the success of her dogs she is.
 There is no ego here, and I have never seen it.
-For Amber, and for us, it is all about the needs of the dogs, and the animals in general.
+For Amber, and for me, it is all about the needs of the dogs and the animals in general.
 This learning journey is not always comfortable, but there is no shortcut to where Amber is right now; she is a skillful trainer and partner to her promising young dogs.
-Kathy and I appreciate her SO MUCH!
+I appreciate her SO MUCH!